martincooper/scala-datatable/docs/DataRowExamples.md

 ## Data Access Typed and Unchecked.
 The following example shows how the data can be accessed using the DataRow when type information is known and provided at design time.
-Using the 'as[T]' method, no checking is done, so any out of bounds errors or invalid columns names specified will throw an exception.
+Using the 'as[T]' method, no checking is done, so any out of bounds errors or invalid columns names will throw an exception.

 ```scala
 def accessRowDataAsTypedAndUnchecked(table: DataTable): Unit = {